sproutcore/sproutcore/README.md

 The original macro was a simple text replacement.
 The new macro is also implemented as a text replacement, but because of the additional syntax complications it becomes much more tricky to implement a reliable replacer.
 This is further complicated by the short-hand method definition in ES6 and later.
 So, while it does an attempt to do a replacement and will often succeed, there are situations where it will not do the right thing.
-In these cases, you will need to a manual adjustment.
+In these cases, you will need to do a manual adjustment.